Galenium Integrated Framework

 Galenium uses Maven as a build tool to enable automated build operations.
 Maven applies patterns to the steps of a project lifecycle such as build, test, package, document and deploy.

-Galenium uses TestNG’s parallelization features which allow multiple threads to handle test cases concurrently.
-TestNG allows defining test suites and running the tests of certain test suites with any number of threads at the same time.
+Galenium uses JUnit’s parallelization features which allow multiple threads to handle test cases concurrently.

 Galenium uses Selenium to automate browser related tasks.
 Selenium can be used as a software testing framework for web applications.
 Selenium includes the component Selenium Grid.
 Selenium Grid can run multiple tests in parallel on multiple servers.
 The Selenium client driver connects to the Selenium hub component instead of the Selenium server.